paracide/yanyancafe-capstone/documents/Proposal.md

 ## Data Models

 ### Conceptual

 ![](./images/Conceptual-ERD.webp)

 ### Physical

 ![](./images/Physical-ERD.webp)

 ## Sitemaps

 ### Frontend

 ![](./sitemaps/frontend.jpg)

 ### Backend

 ![](./sitemaps/Backend.jpg)

 ## Security

+1. **XSS (Cross-Site Scripting):**
+    - Implement strict input validation to ensure that all user inputs are sanitized.
+    - Escape outputs to prevent malicious scripts from being executed in the browser.

+2. **CSRF (Cross-Site Request Forgery):**
+    - Not allowed.
+Ensure that state-changing operations are protected by other means such as requiring secure tokens or headers.

+3. **SQL Injection:**
+    - Use prepared statements and parameterized queries to prevent SQL injection attacks.
+    - Validate and sanitize all inputs that are used in SQL queries.

+4. **Infrastructure Security:**
+    - Use AWS (Amazon Web Services) for hosting to leverage its robust security features, including data encryption, secure access controls, and network security.
+    - Employ Cloudflare for web application firewall (WAF) and HTTPS to mitigate external threats and ensure secure communication.

 ## Design Comps

+### Register Page
 ![](./comps/comp1.png)
+### Login Page
 ![](./comps/comp2.png)
+### Profile Page
 ![](./comps/comp3.png)
+### Admin Log Page
 ![](./comps/comp4.png)